A parallel-in-time collocation method using diagonalization: theory and implementation for linear problems: Parameter selection

-In this chapter we have proposed an $(\alpha_k)_{k\in\mathbb{N}}$ sequence that is supposed to minimize the number of outer iterations, balancing the unwanted numerical errors and the convergence rate.
-We have identified those $\alpha_k$ around which the diagonalization of the inner method is not possible.
-Examples~\ref{ex:M2} and~\ref{ex:M3} show that for $M=2,3$ a sufficient number of time-steps $L$ the diagonalization of $\vect{Q}\vect{G}_l^{-1}$ is possible for every time-step $[T_{l-1}, T_l], l=1, \dots, L$.
-We also saw that the inner systems need to be solved very accurately.
-Theorem~\ref{theorem:errortheorem} indicates that the residual tolerance $\tau$ has to be of the order of the machine precision $\varepsilon$ in order to be not the leading source of error.
-In the next section, we will discuss the actual implementation of Paralpha on a parallel machine.
+This concludes the discussion about the $(\alpha_k)_{k \in \N}$ sequence.
+In this section, we have proposed an $(\alpha_k)_{k\in\mathbb{N}}$ sequence that is supposed to minimize the number of outer iterations, balancing the unwanted numerical errors and the convergence rate.
+In the next section, we will discuss the actual implementation of the algorithm on a parallel machine.